 But with the outcome of the box office results, that sequel is never going to happen.
 Some will say thank goodness to that, while I have a bit of a different view point.

-We’ve advanced in the world to have heroines like Katniss Everdeen and the upcoming Wonder Woman on film screens across the world, but neither of them are featured in stories that rest on the shoulders of an almost entirely female cast, especially one that is as diverse and unique as Jem should have been.
+We’ve advanced in the world to have heroines like Katniss Everdeen and Wonder Woman on film screens across the world, but neither of them are featured in stories that rest on the shoulders of an almost entirely female cast, especially one that is as diverse and unique as Jem should have been.
 Will we ever get a Sailor Moon movie now?
 What about She-Ra?
 The fate of these many other franchises seems very, very depressing as it stands.

 So while the failure of this new Jem might please me in the revenge sort of way (much like Pizzaz gets pleasure from wrecking the Rockin’ Roadster), the overall results of this have me a bit scared.
 I want to live in a world where properties like Jem can be given the sort of treatment that at least matches Transformers.
 Despite its problems, they don’t disguise the general plot of the franchise or give it a slice-of-cake budget.
 Not that I want Michael Bay directing these movies, either.